 Deloitte’s 2025 Automation Survey found that 78% of organizations that have already implemented automation programs plan to expand them over the next three years – and a growing portion are turning to service providers rather than platform-only approaches for complex use cases.

 The economics reinforce this.
 A manual process running 40 hours a week typically costs $80,000–$120,000 annually in loaded labor.
-An automation project that eliminates 80% of that effort often pays for itself within six months – which is why the ROI conversation has gotten easier, not harder, as projects mature.
+An automation project that eliminates 80% of that effort often pays for itself within six months – before counting faster cycle times, fewer errors, or better sales and support coverage.

 What Is an AI Automation Service?